Path to Open Source

 Open Source Release (January 2026)

-Section titled “Open Source Release (January 2026)”After this MVP period, during which Actionbase was applied to various services, Actionbase was open-sourced in January 2026.
+Section titled “Open Source Release (January 2026)”After this MVP period, Actionbase was open-sourced in January 2026.

 The codebase released is the same one that was developed, operated, and refined inside Kakao.
 Only minimal modifications were applied to remove security-sensitive or organization-specific details, and some internal features will be opened gradually as they are reviewed.